shivamnahar1105/hadoop/README.md

 Q7.
 Cluster & Node ?
 - Node: Individual Physical or Virtual machine.
 - Cluster Node:  Group of node is a cluster.

+Q8.
+HDFS (Hadoop Distributed File Systems)
+- Suitable to use on top of Linux.